 was myself again.

-The initial concept as sketched, depicts a king figure who wears his crown and is surrounded by indistinct nature while he stares at a jar where he’s trapped some indistinct glowing object or perhaps faerie like creature.
+The initial concept as sketched, depicts a king figure who wears his crown and is surrounded by indistinct nature while he stares at a jar where he’s trapped some mysterious glowing object or perhaps faerie like creature.

-The key ingredients here were the notion of transient, ultimately pointless opulence, in the hogging of fleeting things which won’t stand the grinding pass of time.
+The key ingredients here were the notion of transient, ultimately pointless opulence, the hogging of fleeting things which won’t stand the grinding pass of time.
 The more I worked on the concept, the blurrier the lines became between a classical memento mori, and a materialistic critique: transience both of the possessions and of the character himself, and the search for meaning and identity via the objects that define us.

 A king must have a crown to symbolise power over his dominion, and I also wanted to impart some sense of beauty and decadence on this object.
 I thus teamed up with my wife Raquel, most talented potter behind Glaze me Pretty, to create a crown made out of ceramics.
 The crown is jagged, brittle in nature, with faceted edges and decorated with a metallic black and gold glaze.
 It took over a week to make, but looks beautiful under the lights, and despite not exactly practical, I feel it conveys the right mood for the intended concept.